Facebook Pixel

 Do you accept and honour rooming requests?

-We accept rooming requests and do our best to accommodate them if possible.
+We accept rooming requests and do our best to accommodate them where possible.

 Where will students eat?

-Will LCS students be placed in the same room that will be assigned to them in the fall?
+Will Incoming LCS Students be placed in the same room that is assigned to them in the fall?

 What about laundry?